IMPORTANT NOTICE June 4, 2024

 WHAT WILL VISITORS SEE?

 Everyone is welcome to explore our animal barns that are open to the public and to learn more about the animals that are used in the Department of Animal Science program.
-Visitors can see dairy and beef cows, sheep, and horses.
+Visitors can see sheep, and horses.

-Young animals can be seen during the following times of year at barns that are opened to the public: baby foals in the summer in outside paddocks at Horse Unit II (building is not open to the public), lambs during February and March outside only at Livestock Unit I (building not open to the public), dairy calves year-round at the Cattle Resource Unit and beef calves beginning in mid March outside at Livestock Unit I (building not open to the public).
+Young animals can be seen during the following times of year at barns that are opened to the public: baby foals in the summer in outside paddocks at Horse Unit II (building is not open to the public), lambs during February and March outside only at Livestock Unit I (building not open to the public), dairy calves year-round at the Cattle Resource Unit (building is not open to the public) and beef calves beginning in mid March outside at Livestock Unit I (building not open to the public).

 Herd of horses on Horsebarn Hill